 Abstract: Recent writers claim that responsibilist virtue epistemology courts skepticism, owing to the fact that most of us lack the virtues it deems necessary for justified belief and knowledge.
 A powerful version of this objection is the challenge from situationist social psychology pressed by Alfano (2012, 2013) and Olin and Doris (2014).
 This paper develops a new version of responsibilism that is immune from this objection, and shows that this view has many advantages over other forms of virtue epistemology.
 My responsibilism dispenses with the ubiquitous but (I argue) mistaken idea that responsibilist virtue properties must be understood in terms of character traits.
 My view parallels an often overlooked form of virtue ethics suggested by Thomson (1997) that some situationists (e.g., Harman (2001)) have praised.
 That form shares with other forms the thought that virtue properties are normatively fundamental, but it adds that act-attaching ones are prior to person-attaching ones, and require no backing by character traits.
 Far from being an ad hoc retreat position, I argue that this view is independently attractive.

-Abstract: According to strong conservative responsibilism (SCR), the virtues that are constitutive of epistemic responsibility should play a central and fundamental role in traditional projects like the analysis of justification and knowledge.
-While SCR enjoyed a shining moment in the mid-1990s, it has fallen on hard times.
+Abstract: According to ambitious responsibilism (AR), the virtues that are constitutive of epistemic responsibility should play a central and fundamental role in traditional projects like the analysis of justification and knowledge.
+While AR enjoyed a shining moment in the mid-1990s, it has fallen on hard times.
 Part of the reason is that many epistemologists—including fellow responsibilists—think it paints an unreasonably demanding picture of knowledge and justification.
-I agree that such worries undermine SCR's existing versions.
+I agree that such worries undermine AR's existing versions.
 But I think the curtains have been prematurely drawn on the view.
-My goal is to show that the objections only threaten the periphery of certain versions of SCR, and to develop a version that blocks them.
+My goal is to show that the objections only threaten the periphery of certain versions of AR, and to develop a version that blocks them.
 With this goal in mind, here is the plan.
-I will begin in §2 by clarifying the core commitments of SCR and explain how influential responsibilists have added to these commitments in optional ways.
-In §3, I will rehearse the standard objections to SCR, explaining why they only impugn the add-ons.
+I will begin in §2 by clarifying the core commitments of AR and explain how influential responsibilists have added to these commitments in optional ways.
+In §3, I will rehearse the standard objections to AR, explaining why they only impugn the add-ons.
 I'll then turn in §4 to develop a version I call Kantian Responsibilism (KR).
 KR is a two-level view consisting of (i) a high-level analysis of epistemic normativity in responsibilist terms, and (ii) a first-order account of the conditions under which these terms apply.
 According to KR's first tier, epistemically virtuous thought is thought that manifests respect for truth; because I hold that manifesting certain reasons-sensitive dispositions is necessary and sufficient for respecting truth, KR's second tier takes epistemic virtues to coincide substantively with reasons-sensitive dispositions.
-After unpacking KR in §4, I show in §5 how it answers the objections to SCR.
+After unpacking KR in §4, I show in §5 how it answers the objections to AR.
 I close in §6 by making some broader points about KR's virtues, especially when compared with reliabilist views.